winglang/wing/docs/999-contributors/030-pull-requests.md

 If you want to run tests for all operating systems, you can add the `🧪 pr/e2e-full` label to your PR.
 This label must be present before the build job starts, so if you add it after the build job has started, you will need to re-trigger the build by pushing a new commit to your PR.

+## 🧪 How do I set up my PRs to update snapshots?

+When PR checks run they may mutate the PR branch with updates to the snapshots or other things you may have missed.
+This behavior has to be enabled manually on forks.
+Additionally, a repository secret called `MUTATION_TOKEN` must be created with a token that is able to read/write your repo.